 Dr. DeMatteo’s research interests include mental health law, psychopathic personality, forensic mental health assessment, offender diversion, and drug-involved criminal offenders.
 His research has been funded by several federal agencies, state agencies, and private foundations, including the National Institute on Drug Abuse, Pennsylvania Department of Health, Pennsylvania Commission on Crime and Delinquency, Pennsylvania Department of Welfare, Pennsylvania Department of Corrections, Laura and John Arnold Foundation, and American Psychology-Law Society.

-Dr. DeMatteo has co-authored 10 books and more than 125 articles and book chapters, and he has given over 200 presentations at national and international conferences.
-He is an Associate Editor for Law and Human Behavior, on the Editorial Boards of 12 journals, and a reviewer for more than 55 scientific journals.
+Dr. DeMatteo has co-authored 10 books and more than 140 articles and book chapters, and he has given over 200 presentations at national and international conferences.
+He is an Associate Editor for Law and Human Behavior, serves on the editorial boards of 12 journals, and as a reviewer for more than 55 scientific journals.
 As Chair of the American Psychological Association’s Committee on Legal Issues in 2011, he assisted with several amicus curiae briefs submitted to the Supreme Court of the United States.
 He is a Fellow of the American Psychological Association (Divisions 12 and 41) and a Fellow of the American Academy of Forensic Psychology.
-He is board certified in forensic psychology by the American Board of Professional Psychology, and he is currently on the Board of Directors of the American Board of Forensic Psychology.
+He is board certified in forensic psychology by the American Board of Professional Psychology, and he is currently President-elect of the American Board of Forensic Psychology.
 Dr. DeMatteo is also a former President of the American Psychology-Law Society (APA Division 41).
 He is currently Chair of the Committee to Revise the APA Specialty Guidelines for Forensic Psychology.

-Sarah is a 5th-year student in the JD/PhD Program.
-She received a BS with Honors in Psychology and a B.A. in Sociology from the College of William & Mary in 2016 before coming to Drexel.
-Sarah's research interests include the reentry process for formerly incarcerated people, prisoner rights and prison reforms, and patterns of recidivism.
-Since coming to Drexel, Sarah has gained clinical experience working at the Drexel PSC and Friends Hospital.
+Sarah is a 6th-year student in the JD/PhD Program.
+She received a BS with Honors in Psychology and a BA in Sociology from the College of William & Mary in 2016 before coming to Drexel and has recently graduated from Drexel University’s Thomas R. Kline School of Law.
+Sarah's research interests include the reentry process for formerly incarcerated people, prisoner rights and prison reforms, and bias and noise in legal processes.
+Since coming to Drexel, Sarah has gained clinical experience working at the Drexel PSC, at Friends Hospital, and with Devereux.
 She is also currently serving as a coordinator for the Drexel Reentry Project, which provides therapeutic services to previously incarcerated individuals.
-Sarah is also a member of the Drexel Law Review and has worked with the Legal Aid Society of Southeastern Pennsylvania and in the chambers of Magistrate Judge Timothy Rice.
-She currently serves as the Law Liaison of the American Psychology-Law Society (APLS) Student Committee.
+Sarah has served a member of the Drexel Law Review, worked with the Legal Aid Society of Southeastern Pennsylvania, and in the chambers of Magistrate Judge Timothy Rice.
+She currently serves as the Law Liaison of the American Psychology-Law Society (APLS) Student Committee and as a forensic associate with the Philadelphia Department of Behavioral Health and disAbility Services.
 In her free time, Sarah enjoys baking and eating baked goods, spending as much time in nature as possible, and sitting in positions that infuriate her chiropractor.

 Audrey is majoring in Psychology.
 She started her research with Drexel's STAR summer research program examining influence of psychologists' demographics on forensic bias.
 She is on the club soccer team and enjoys running and watching movies in her free time.